The perfect opportunity to go abroad for the first time

 Professor Gregg Brooks

-Although Cuba is only 90 miles from south Florida, it is completely different from cultural, political and environmental perspectives.
-Environmentally, Cuba offers a wide variety of tropical terrestrial and marine environments including rainforests, canyons, rushing mountain rivers/waterfalls, unique rock formations (Mogotes), pristine coastal environments and spectacular coral reefs.
-This course will explore all of these environments, but will focus primarily on marine and coastal aspects, as well as how the Cuban culture has adapted to modern life while preserving their traditions and environment.
-We will spend approximately two weeks touring Cuba and offshore islands, experiencing its unique environments and cultures.
-It will be an active trip that may at times be physically demanding, including hiking and skin/SCUBA diving.
-Stops will include Havana, Vinales with the spectacular Mogotes rock formations (found in only a few places throughout the world), Bay of Pigs for extensive coastal environments and cultural/political aspects, and the Isle of Youth with its pristine coral reefs.
+St Lucia and Dominica offer a wide variety of tropical terrestrial and marine environments including rainforests, canyons with rushing mountainous rivers and waterfalls, volcanoes, and spectacular coral reefs.
+This course will explore all of these environments, as well as how the cultures have adapted to modern life while preserving their traditions and environment.
+We will spend approximately weeks touring the islands, experiencing their unique environments and cultures.
+This will be an active trip that may at times be physically demanding.
+Modes of transportation will include hiking, biking, sailing, skin/SCUBA diving, rafting, and kayaking, as well as a ferry ride to/from St. Lucia and Dominica by way of Martinique.

-Course expectations include active participation including water activities (SCUBA available but not required), group projects dealing with aspects of marine and/or terrestrial environments and Cuban culture.
-Grades will be based on participation, a field journal, exams, and a written report/oral presentation on the group project.
+Course expectations include active participation including water activities (SCUBA available but not required).
+Grades will be based on participation, a field journal, an exams, and a written report based upon journal observations.

 Professor Ed Grasso

-Explore ancient civilizations and world class organizations on this once in a lifetime adventure.
-The countries of Vietnam, Cambodia and Laos have exhibited high levels of economic growth, business development, and cultural changes over the last decade and are designated as the new Asian Tigers or the next Mini Dragons.
-We will compare and contrast the management strategies and leadership styles of organizations in each country while exploring their historical and cultural treasures, and interacting with students and faculty at major universities, embassies and consulates.
+Explore ancient civilizations and world class organizations on this adventure.
+The countries of Thailand, Vietnam and Cambodia have exhibited high levels of economic growth, business development, and cultural changes over the last decade and are designated as the new Asian Tigers or the next Mini Dragons.
+We will compare and contrast the management strategies and leadership styles of organizations in each country while exploring their historical and cultural treasures, and interacting with students and faculty at major universities.

 Professor Yanira Angulo-Cano